 Hudson Hose End Sprayer Professional

-Luckily, I found this Hudson sprayer that as far as I can tell is exactly the same as the Gilmour – perhaps even made by the same manufacturer.
+I used to use a Gilmour sprayer, then a metal trigger Hudson hose-end sprayer, which, as far as I could tell was exactly the same as the Gilmour – perhaps even made by the same manufacturer.

 How To Use It